Top 3 Best Ultralight Spinning Rods– 2019

 Number of Rod Sections

 If you'll be doing a lot of backpacking, hiking or travelling with this ultralight rod, you may want to consider looking for a four piece rod.
 Four piece rods break down into a smaller overall length, meaning they are easier to strap to the outside of your backpack, or fit inside travel luggage.
+I've backpacked with a two piece rod before, but you'll either need to buy an overall shorter rod, or get used to getting snagged on every other tree you walk under on the hike it.
+I strongly recommend four piece rods anytime hiking is involved.

 If breaking down into four pieces is not necessary for the fishing you'll be doing, stick to a two piece rod.
 Two piece rods are less expensive and will provide you with far more options for length, weight, and action.